AlvinHew/Projects/Img_Classif_Pseudo/README.md

 ![baseline_40](imgs/baseline_40.png)

 ### With Pretraining
-By pretraining with the ImageNet dataset, not only does training proceed smoothly, the validation accuracy can be bumped up to above 65% if we train longer.
+By pretraining with the ImageNet dataset, not only did training proceed smoothly, the validation accuracy can be bumped up to above 65% if we train longer.

 ![pretrain_40](imgs/pretrain_40.png)